Parents of Gabby Petito plead with Brian Laundrie’s parents for information on daughter’s location

 Petito’s family said they believe Laundrie’s parents, Christopher and Roberta, “know the location where Brian left Gabby.”

 “We beg you to tell us,” Petito’s family said.
-“As a parent how can could you let us go through this pain and not help us.”
+“As a parent, how could you let us go through this pain and not help us.”

 The letter goes on to recount how Petito lived with Luandrie’s parents for over a year and how they were ecstatic when the young couple got engaged.